gongchen161/collaborative-doc/README.md

 * Live @ https://gongchen161.github.io/collaborative-note

-* Use Firebase Authentication for logging in and signing up
+* Designed the frontend using ReactJS and Material-UI
-* Create a new note, share it with someone, and study together
+* Utilized Firebase Realtime Database for storing content and Firebase Authentication for logins and signups